 How C2PA Validation Works

 The cryptographic chain is checked step by step.
-The medium is only considered authentic if all four checks are passed.
-A single error in the chain means that subsequent steps can no longer be verified:
+A file is only considered authentic if all four checks pass.
+A single break in the chain means the remaining steps can no longer be verified:

 Valid C2PA Chain